latextemplates/scientific-thesis-template/README.md

 * Download the basic installer from <http://miktex.org/download>
 * Start it
 * First screen: Read the license conditions and be sure that you really agree.
+  - Check "I accept the MiKTeX copying conditions"
+  - Click "Next"
-* Second screen: "Shared Installation": Install MiKTeX for: "Only for: `username`"
+* Second screen: "Shared Installation": Install MiKTeX for: "Only for: `username`".
+  - Check first option
+  - Click "Next"
 * Third screen: "Installation Directory": Install MiKTeX to: `C:\MiKTeX`.
 This enabled browsing for documentation at `C:\MiKTeX29\doc\latex`
+  - Input "C:\MiKTeX" in the input field
+  - Click "Next"
-* Fourth screen: "Settings": Preferred paper: A4 and Install missing packages on the fly: `Yes`
+* Fourth screen: "Settings": Preferred paper: A4 and install missing packages on the fly.
+  - First combo box: "A4"
+  - Second combo box: "Yes":
+  - Click "Next"
 * Fifth screen: Press "Start"
+* Now a window "Executing" appears.
+It will take about 5 minutes until this is finished.
+* At the last screen: Click "Close"
 * After the installation:
   1. Open `cmd.exe`
   2. Execute `mpm --update-db`
   3. Execute `mpm --update`
+  4. Execute `mpm --install=tex-gyre` (to resolve `fontspec error: "font-not-found"`, `\setmainfont{TeX Gyre Termes}`)
+  4. Execute `mpm --install=tex-gyre-math`
   4. Execute `mpm --install=cm-super`
-  5. Execute `initexmf --update-fndb`
+  5. Execute `initexmf --update-fndb` (ensure that no other MiKTeX tooling such as the [MiKTeX Console](https://miktex.org/howto/miktex-console) is run in parallel - see https://github.com/MiKTeX/miktex/issues/98#issuecomment-375952270)
   6. Execute `initexmf --mklinks --force`